tanbolerlan/AWS-Cloud-Resume-Challenge/README.md

 # Profile-projects

-The projects in this repository are done for job applications
+The projects in this repository are done for job applications of Tanbol Erlan